ANCAMABEBA/CapstoneProject/README.md

 ## Repository Contents

 - README.md
+- The Jupiter Notebooks can be found here:
-- LoanDefaultModeling.ipynb
+  - LoanDefaultModelling.ipynb
   - LoanDefaultEvaluation.ipynb

 ---